Islamic Republic of Iran Army Aviation: Iran–Iraq War

 The Iran–Iraq War saw the most intensive use of helicopters in a conventional conflict ever.
 IRIAA flew more than 300,000 hours in direct support of the operations throughout the war, in addition to around 59,000 hours in training sorties, with an average of 100 hours of flight per day during the war.

 During the initial months of the war, the Army Aviation, usually operating on its own and using intelligence from local people, managed to stop Iraqi tanks from advancing further into western Iran.
 This was usually done by using units of AH-1J SeaCobras and a Bell 206 JetRanger.
 Among the Iranians, the Cobras gained a reputation as good as those of the F-14 Tomcats and the F-4 Phantom II.

 Iranian AH-1Js, particularly the TOW-capable ones, were "exceptionally effective" in anti-armour warfare, inflicting heavy losses on Iraqi armoured and vehicle formations.
 In operations over the barren terrain in Khuzestan and later in southern Iraq, beside the standard tactics, Iranian pilots developed special, effective tactics, often in the same manner as the Soviets did with their Mi-24s.
 Due to the post-Revolution weapons sanctions, Iranians equipped the AH-1Js with the AGM-65 Maverick missiles and used it in some operations with some success.

 Starting from October 1980, the AH-1Js engaged in air-to-air combat with Iraqi Mil Mi-24 helicopters on several occasions during the Iran–Iraq War, the only war with confirmed "dogfights" between helicopters.
 The results of these engagements are disputed.
 One document cited that Iranian AH-1Js took on Iraqi Mi-8 and Mi-24 helicopters.
 Sources report that the Iranian AH-1 pilots achieved a 10:1 kill ratio over the Iraqi helicopter pilots during these engagements (1:5).
 One source states that 10 Iranian AH-1Js were lost in the war, compared to six lost Iraqi Mi-24s.
 The skirmishes are described as fairly evenly matched in another source.

 The Mi-24 was more powerful and faster, but the AH-1J was more agile.
 There were even engagements between Iranian AH-1J and Iraqi fixed-wing aircraft.
 Using their 20 mm calibre canon, the AH-1Js scored three confirmed kills against MiG-21s, claimed a Su-20, and shared in the destruction of a MiG-23.

 About half of the AH-1Js were lost during the conflict from combat, accidents, and simple wear and tear.

 Ahmad Keshvari and Ali Akbar Shiroodi were two prominent pilots of the IRIAA, both of whom were killed in the Iran–Iraq War.
-December 7, the date of Ahmad Keshvari's death, is the "Havanirooz Day" on the Iranian Military calendar, and has been proposed by the Iranian Army to be added to the official Iranian calendar.
+December 7, the date of Ahmad Keshvari's death, is "Havānīrūz Day" on the Iranian Military calendar, and has been proposed by the Iranian Army to be added to the official Iranian calendar.